apache/apisix/docs/en/latest/tutorials/monitor-api-health-check.md

 Health check data is represented with metrics label `apisix_upstream_status`.
 It has attributes like upstream `name`, `ip` and `port`.
 A value of 1 represents healthy and 0 means the upstream node is unhealthy.

-## Visualize the data in Prometheus dashboard
+## Visualize the data in the Prometheus dashboard

-Navigate to http://localhost:9090/ where Prometheus instance is running in Docker and type **Expression** `apisix_upstream_status` in the search bar.
+Navigate to http://localhost:9090/ where the Prometheus instance is running in Docker and type **Expression** `apisix_upstream_status` in the search bar.
 You can also see the output of the health check statuses of upstream nodes on the **Prometheus dashboard** in the table or graph view:

 ![Visualize the data in Prometheus dashboard](https://static.apiseven.com/uploads/2023/07/20/OGBtqbDq_output.png)

 ## Next Steps

-You have now learned how to setup and monitor API health checks with Prometheus and APISIX.
+You have now learned how to set up and monitor API health checks with Prometheus and APISIX.
 APISIX Prometheus plugin is configured to connect [Grafana](https://grafana.com/) automatically to visualize metrics.
-Keep exploring the data and customize [Grafana dashboard](https://grafana.com/grafana/dashboards/11719-apache-apisix/) by adding a panel that shows the number of active health checks.
+Keep exploring the data and customize the [Grafana dashboard](https://grafana.com/grafana/dashboards/11719-apache-apisix/) by adding a panel that shows the number of active health checks.

 ### Related resources